 Do I need to take the certificate courses in any particular order?

 There is no need to do that.
 Just take the courses in any order that is convenient for you.
+We recommend you take ECO 692S as early as possible, however, because it provides an overview of our various topics.

 I have completed this certificate and would like to now pursue a Masters.
 Is that possible?